AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > In order to use this type of rules, it is required to have the basic understanding of the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) security layer.

-For the requests matching a $csp rule, we will strengthen response's security policy by adding additional content security policy equal to the $csp modifier contents. csp rules are applied independently from any other type rule type.
+For the requests matching a $csp rule, we will strengthen response's security policy by adding additional content security policy equal to the $csp modifier contents. csp rules are applied independently from any other rule type.
 Other basic rules have no influence on it.

 >Multiple rules matching a single request.
 >In case if multiple $csp rules match a single request, we will apply each of them.